Whether you’re a small, medium or large business, it is essential that you understand Local SEO.

 - Category associations: Correctly selecting a Google category can often be one of the deciding factors whether a website shows in the local map pack; it really is that important.
 Your category should be what your company is, not what it provides.
 It is recommended that you’re as descriptive as possible when categorising your business and Google recommend choosing as few categories as possible, however, if you feel that more than a couple of categories are necessary, it is more than likely that Google will too.

-- Google My Business title: It is recommended that your product/service keyword is included in your GMB title, however, it is important that this doesn’t appear spammy.
+- Google My Business title: It is recommended that your product/service keyword is included in your GMB title, however, this mustn’t appear spammy.
 If you over-optimise it can have an adverse effect on click-through-rates and hinder your local SEO performance.

 - Age of listing: Ultimately, the more mature your Google My Business listing, the more Google trusts the company.
 As a result, Google is more likely to place you higher in the map pack and organic results for searches with local intent if your page is older than that of a competitor’s.